Big Green Egg Jerk Chicken Recipe

 big green egg jerk chicken

-Full disclosure, this recipe is based off of Matty Matheson’s Jerk Chicken.
+Full disclosure, this recipe is based on Matty Matheson’s Jerk Chicken.

 Big Green Egg Jerk Chicken